-Graffiti can be reported to the Council through the 'Report a Problem' online form on the Borough Council website and direct to the Community Wardens on 0800 096 8800.
+Graffiti could be reported to the Council through the 'Report a Problem' online form on the Council website and direct to the Community Wardens on 0800 096 8800.

-Community Wardens who discover graffiti whilst on patrol will report incidents to Works Services Unit to add to the monthly job sheets for removal.
+Community Wardens who discover graffiti whilst on patrol would report incidents to Works Services Unit to add to the monthly job sheets for removal.

-The Safer Neighbourhood Team also report graffiti to the Borough Council and liaise with Community Safety Wardens and Works Services Unit, gathering locations and potential gang tagging.
+The Safer Neighbourhood Team also reported graffiti to the Council and liaised with Community Safety Wardens and Works Services Unit, gathering locations and potential gang tagging.

-In the 2021, 90 incidents of graffiti were reported to Rugby Borough Council.
-This is an increase on previous years of 52 reports in 2018, 63 reports in 2019 and 75 incidents reported in 2020.
-Common locations of graffiti included playground equipment, green utility boxes, bus stops and litterbins.
+In the 2021, 90 incidents of graffiti were reported to the Council.
+Common locations of graffiti included playground equipment, green utility boxes, bus stops, litterbins and other.